 The GRI Standards Reference Sheet was developed by BrownFlynn when we began training on the GRI framework many years ago, and is updated every time a new framework is launched.
-The G4 Reference Sheet is a handy two-page document that puts the GRI Standards at your fingertips for easy use.
+This Reference Sheet is a handy two-page document that puts the GRI Standards at your fingertips for easy use.

 An article authored by Barb Brown and Mike Wallace, featured in the March issue of IR Update, distributed by NIRI.
 The article discusses how more investment professionals are taking a longer-term approach and are evaluating companies based on ESG criteria.